k-mack/k-mack.github.io/content/post/20211224-techniques-for-writing-docs.md

 ---
-title: "Techniques for Writing Docs in a Markup Language"
+title: "Techniques for Writing Docs in Markup Languages"
 date: 2021-12-24T00:30:00-08:00
 tags: ["tips", "writing", "documentation"]
 ---

 Software projects need to have good documentation.
-This improves the software's approachability and impacts its users and contributors.
+This makes the software more approachable and impacts its users and contributors.
 More importantly, it increases the software's signal-to-noise ratio, allowing developers to better understand if the software meets their needs.
 This is not revolutionary: